 Behavioral Coaching versus Individual Therapy

 There are some distinct differences between what we call “behavioral coaching” and typical individual therapy.
-Because Summerland Camps was built on the premise that effective change only comes from within, we base our program around a coaching philosophy.
+Because Summerland Camps were built on the premise that effective change only comes from within, we base our program around a coaching philosophy.

-Problem behaviors such as excessive gaming, abuse of social media, TV binge watching, and so on are often best conceptualized as, “behavioral habits.”
+Problem behaviors such as excessive gaming, abuse of social media, TV binge-watching, and so on are often best conceptualized as, “behavioral habits.”
 The best way to change a habit is to learn and practice new behaviors.
 Our front line staff at Summerland Camps are all referred to as “coaches.”
-In this way it sets up a mentality that the campers are all part of the same team, and that their coach is helping them learn new skills and strategies.
+In this way, it sets up a mentality that the campers are all part of the same team, and that their coach is helping them learn new skills and strategies.
 It also serves to destigmatize the behavior change process.

-Through the intervention of a coach campers learn new sports, new hobbies, and develop a wide range of interests.
+Through the intervention of a coach, campers learn new sports, new hobbies, and develop a wide range of interests.
 Our coaches always focus on fundamentals so that everyone can learn the basics of a new activity.
 Even for sports most people know like soccer and volleyball, we focus on basic ball handling skills and the rules of the game so that no one is left out.

 But our coaches also spend the majority of the time with the campers – much more so that our licensed therapists.
 When they see a camper having a problem with other campers, they can intervene in the moment by calling, “Time out!” just like in a sporting event.
 Campers are offered other ways to look at a situation, and an opportunity to try new behaviors.
 This is where the magic of behavioral change happens- in the moment with the opportunity to develop insight and build new habits- not by sitting on a couch talking about the past, especially if the child is resistant to therapy.